HP-Robotics/HPRoboticsDesign/docs/learning-course/stage1/1A/section1-exercise1.md

     - Changing the extruded length affects the box tube.
     - The dimensions of the sketch translate directly into the dimensions of the tube.

+!!!
+Warning
+    2823 -- A small note is that the rectangle you used the Extrude tool on is called a "Sketch".
+Sketches are the foundation of every part you will make going forward.

+!!!
+Warning
+    2823 -- The lesson here, and lessons moving forward, will have you making multiple parts in one "Part Studio".
+For now follow the lessons, but in general we will advocate and teach to only have one part in a Part Studio, with some exceptions.
 ---

 ### Reference Images